Dana Simpson: I Drew This

 Simpson's second published comic strip, I Drew This, was concerned mainly about politics, from a liberal perspective.
 It is semi-autobiographical, in that one of the main characters is the author (the other is Joe, the Liberal Eagle) and its focus is often the author's own musings.
 I Drew This began life in the Washington State University Daily Evergreen in January 2004, while Simpson was attending graduate school.
 Like Ozy and Millie, this comic is part of the webcomics portal Keenspot, beginning November 2006.
 Material from I Drew This was included in Attitude 3: The New Subversive Online Cartoonists.
 The May 16, 2005 edition, "Teaching Gravity", featured the first reference to the theory of intelligent falling. insert title here and I Drew This (a complete collection of the strips) are both available for purchase on Lulu.
+On January 20, 2009, the web comic was officially canceled, and the last strip was published prior to that, on January 12, 2009.

 Phoebe and Her Unicorn

-Simpson's most popular work commenced in 2012 as a web comic and continues, as of March 2024, as a daily comic strip.
+Simpson's most popular work commenced in 2012 as a web comic and continued as a daily comic strip until March 30, 2025.
+It continues in graphic novel format as of February 2026.